-Pedagogy can be crucial in any type of learning activity and as such is always at the heart of any application of educational innovation.
+Pedagogy can be crucial in any type of teaching

+learning activities and as such is always at the heart of any application of educational innovation.
 Students may attend ICT training courses and learn such as how to "surf the net" or develop web pages, but these skills must be placed in a pedagogic context.
-Students must be shown how to re-focus their work and lessons to take account of maximising ICT learning (Kalogiannakis, 2010).
-The lack of ICT for science laboratory work was the most commonly reported obstacle by technical coordinators.
-Hence, simulations such as PhET provide a valuable substitute or additional resource.

-South Africa has made some progress in terms of the implementation of ICT in education.
-The majority of schools are still in their development stages regarding the acquisition of ICT and most of those who have access are still in the process of trying to integrate ICT into their teaching and learning (Howie & Blignaut, 2009).
-It is pedagogically important that we ensure that our prospective teachers are comfortable and capable to integrate ICT into the classroom teaching environment (Birch & Irvine, 2009).
-There is some evidence that as teachers become aware of the ICT resources that are easily available such as PhET simulations etc., they will to exploit their use in classrooms.
-Currently, tertiary physics students and post-graduate science education students are exposed to ICT software either through their use in classrooms or in researching in their post-graduate degrees.
-Thus a more refined and deeper exploration of the use of ICT simulation in particular difficult topic areas becomes necessary to advance learning and pedagogy.
-Computer simulations are widely used in physics instruction because they can aid student's visualization of abstract concepts; they can provide multiple representations of concepts in visual forms such as graphical, trajectories, charts, etc. They can approximate real-world examples, and they can engage students interactively in problem solving (Cox, Junkin III, Christian, Belloni, & Esquembre, 2011).
+Students must be shown how to refocus their work and lessons to take account of maximising ICT learning (Kalogiannakis, 2010).
+The lack of ICT skills for science laboratory work was the most commonly reported obstacle by technical coordinators and simulations provide a valuable substitute or additional resource.
+South Africa has made some progress in terms of the implementation of ICT skills in education.
+The majority of schools are still in their development stages regarding the acquisition of ICT equipment and skills and most of those who have access are still in the process of trying to integrate ICT into their teaching and learning (Howie & Blignaut, 2009).
+It is pedagogically important that we ensure that our prospective teachers are comfortable and capable to integrate ICT knowledge into the discipline classroom -teaching environment (Birch & Irvine, 2009).
+There is some evidence that as teachers become aware of the ICT resources such as PhET simulations etc. that are easily available; they tend to exploit their use in classrooms.
+However, only a few tertiary science education students and postgraduate science education students are exposed to science ICT software.
+There must be greater efforts to expose more science teachers to the use and pedagogic explorations of the use of ICT simulations in their teaching.

+Computer simulations are widely used in physics instruction because they can aid student's visualization of abstract concepts; they can provide multiple representations of concepts in visual forms such as graphical, trajectories, charts etc. They can approximate real-world examples, they can engage students interactively in problem solving (Cox, Junkin III, Christian, Belloni, & Esquembre, 2011) and, in particular, as it becomes necessary to advance deep learning processes, difficult topic areas can be understood quicker.
 Concepts in Light are abstract and light as a wave-particle duality can be confusing.
-While experiments in elucidating the wave nature of light can be done fairly easily and grasped, the particle nature and Einstein's explanation of P.E. is not easily assimilated and understood, even after tutorials and practicals.
-Simulations allow concepts such as electric current in the P.E. which cannot be directly observed in experimental set-up can be represented on a computer screen paired with a representation of the physical phenomenon under study (see Figure 2).
+While experiments in elucidating the wave nature of light can be done fairly easy and grasped, the particle nature and Einstein's explanation of P.E. is not easily assimilated and understood, even after tutorials and practicals.
+Simulations allow concepts such as electric current in the P.E., which cannot be directly observed in experimental set-up to be represented on a computer screen paired with a representation of the physical phenomenon under study (see Figure 2).